Search: 258 results

 Verse ConceptsIsrael Fleeing

-And these three of the thirty of the lords went down and came to David in the harvest time unto the cave Adullam.
-And the Host of the Philistines had pitched in the valley of Giants.
+And three of the thirty went down at the start of the grain-cutting, and they came to David at the strong place of Adullam; and the band of Philistines had taken up their position in the valley of Rephaim.

 Verse ConceptsCavesHarvestPeople In CavesThirtyCaves As Places Of Refuge